spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/category-management-promotions-and-discounts-feature-integration.md

 Ensure that the plugins work correctly:

 1. [Create a discount](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html) and define its condition as a query string with a *category* field.
-2. Add a product assigned to the defined category to cart.
+2. Add a product assigned to the defined category to the cart.
 3. The discount should be applied to the cart.

 {% endinfo_block %}